 Chronic postoperative pain is one of the principal reasons for consultations at pain control centers.
 Amputation, breast cancer, and thoracic and herniated disc operations are the most likely causes of induced chronic pain.
 After lumbar pain, surgery is the second most common cause of neuropathic pain in the general population.

-surgical interventions are performed around the world each year.
+millions surgical interventions are performed around the world each year.

-Chronic pain occurs in a mean of 20% of those undergoing surgery and is one of the major motives for consulting at a pain clinic.
+people Chronic pain occurs in a mean of 20% of those undergoing surgery and is one of the major motives for consulting at a pain clinic.

 Neuropathic pain is characterized by unpleasant symptoms, such as shooting pain or burning sensations, numbness, altered sensations and sensations that are very difficult to describe.